PMEAL/porespy/bin/README.rst

 Installation
 -------------------------------------------------------------------------------

-PoreSpy depends heavily on the Scipy Stack.
+PoreSpy depends heavily on Scipy and its dependencies.
 The best way to get a fully functional environment is the
 `Anaconda distribution <https://www.anaconda.com/download/>`_.
 Be sure to get the **Python 3.8+ version**.